LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 Increasing the AGC value, increases the additional audio gain which is applied.
 Hence increasing the value will increase the overall volume of the audio.
 Operators in high noise environments can increase this value to make the radio speaker level louder that has previously been possible, however if the AGC value is increased too much, it will result in clipping of the audio signal and result in distortion when receiving from some stations.

-Like most AGC systems, the audio levelling uses a sample window period and also a level control low pass filter, so that normal changes to voice audio amplitude are not levelled out.
+Like most AGC systems, the audio leveling uses a sample window period and also a level control low pass filter, so that normal changes to voice audio amplitude are not leveled out.
 Hence it takes approximately 1 second for the AGC to adjust to each new DMR signal which is received.
 However the AGC control level for each DMR station which is received, is stored as part of the Last Heard data, so that if the same station is heard again, the last known AGC value for that station is applied immediately, hence the audio level is changed immediately and does not take 1 second to adjust to the level of that station.